/

 Incidentally, the plural of ‘call to action’ is ‘calls to action.’

-We hope this article about CRM-related acronyms helps you to take in more information in your next meeting or contribute more to your next conversation.
+We hope this article about CRM-related acronyms helps you absorb more information in your next meeting or contribute more to your next conversation.

 If you’re researching CRM vendors or buying software for your organization, you’ll better understand the industry jargon that sometimes gets thrown around.